Farmer-Eds-Shed/farm_calendar_events/README.md

 ### Logs
 Adds Radio butons to all log types:
-1. On Add/Update - Updates calendar on save regardless of status
+1. On Update - Updates calendar on save regardless of status
 1. If Pending - Updates calendar only if saved with status "Pending"
 1. If Done - Updates calendar only if saved with status "Done"
 1. Remove - Removes any calendar entries on save